Latest news

 Inguinal Hernia Treatment

-The definitive treatment of hernia is surgery.
+The definitive treatment of hernia is surgery, and this is also recommended in cases of double hernias, with double hernia surgery as the preferred treatment option.
 This reduces the risk of bowel entrapment within an untreated hernia which can result in loss of blood supply to the entrapped bowel which can be life threatening.
-Repair of the hernia also reduces the risk of enlargement and pain from the hernia and allows a return to normal activities
+Repair of the hernia also reduces the risk of enlargement and pain from the hernia and allows a return to normal activities.

 There are two types of surgery that you could undergo to treat your inguinal hernia: